SujinPhilip/JAVA-PROGRAMS-2/CONTENTS.md

 2. P02 - Define a class Queue for representing a queue data structure.
 The class must define a default constructor, a parameterized constructor and functions for enqueue, dequeue and display operations.
 Write a Java program to implement this.

-3. P03 - Write a program to print the area and perimeter of a triangle having sides of 3, 4 and 5 units by creating a class without any parameter in its constructor.
+3. Triangle - Write a program to print the area and perimeter of a triangle having sides of 3, 4 and 5 units by creating a class names Triangle without any parameter in its constructor.

-4. P04 - Write a program to print the area of a rectangle by creating a class named 'Area' taking the values of its length and breadth as parameters of its constructor and having a method named 'returnArea' which returns the area of the rectangle.
+4. Area - Write a program to print the area of a rectangle by creating a class named 'Area' taking the values of its length and breadth as parameters of its constructor and having a method named 'returnArea' which returns the area of the rectangle.
 Length and breadth of rectangle are entered through keyboard.